tomickigrzegorz/autocomplete/README.md

 ## Add your own result template `htmlTemplate`

 In fact, we can work on dynamic data or static files.
 Data can be in the form of an array or json.
 It's up to you what the results list will look like.
-You can configure everything yourself using the `specificOutput` method
+You can configure everything yourself using the `htmlTemplate` method

 ### htmlTemplate example